Using SMS shortcodes with your advertising can produce astonishing results

 What is the best keyword to use with a 5 digit short code number?

 Choose a keyword between 3 and 7 characters.
-Anything longer and people will start to make typing errors.
 The longer the keyword is, the more likely people are to make typos.

 Choose an actual word rather than an abbreviation or slang word.
-If you use anything but a real word, the person’s mobile will attempt to correct it.
+If you use anything but a real word, the person's mobile will attempt to correct it with predictive text.

 Make the keyword relevant to the campaign.
-Choose a keyword that matches the context of the campaign.
-For example, If your advertising is about a gym membership, choose, GYM or FITNESS.
+Choose a keyword that matches the context.
+For example, If your advertising is about a gym membership, choose GYM or FITNESS.

 What is the best way to display instructions for a text response campaign?